Global convergence of adaptive least-squares finite element methods for nonlinear PDEs: Abstract

 \section{Abstract}

-The Zarantonello fixed-point iteration is an established linearization scheme for quasilinear PDEs with strongly monotone and Lipschitz continuous nonlinearity.
+The Zarantonello fixed-point iteration is an established linearization scheme for quasilinear PDEs with strongly monotone and Lipschitz continuous nonlinearity in Hilbert spaces.
 This paper presents a weighted least-squares minimization for the computation of the update of this scheme.
 The resulting formulation allows for a conforming least-squares finite element discretization of the primal and dual variable of the PDE with arbitrary polynomial degree.
 The least-squares functional provides a built-in a posteriori discretization error estimator in each linearization step motivating an adaptive Uzawa-type algorithm with an outer linearization loop and an inner adaptive mesh-refinement loop.
-We prove global R-linear convergence of the computed linearization iterates for arbitrary initial guesses.
+For quasilinear PDEs in divergence form satisfying a 2-growth condition, we prove global R-linear convergence of the computed linearization iterates for arbitrary initial guesses.
 Particular focus is on the role of the weights in the least-squares functional of the linearized problem and their influence on the robustness of the Zarantonello damping parameter.
 Numerical experiments illustrate the performance of the proposed algorithm.